lukehollinda/raytracer/README.md

-An in-progress personal project written entirely in C++.
+Personal pathtracing renderer written entirely in C++.
 Currently only supports sphere objects.
 Matte, metallic, and translucent material.
+Next steps are to implement better anti aliasing and add triangles.

 To build and run use: